hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 ### 4. Data collection

 A large amount of data is generated from an MD system including atomic positions, velocities, and forces.
 This information can be used to track atomic motions, identify interactions, and calculate physical properties like energies, temperature, and pressure.
 However, so far we don’t have any way to save the output of our simulation.
 To allow us to post-process and visualize our data, we define a `save` function which dumps the atomic position data into a file in the _XYZ_ format.
-This is a standard way to represent molecular structures, making it compatible with various visualization tools such as the [visual molecular dynamics (VMD)](https://www.ks.uiuc.edu/Research/vmd/) package.
+This is a standard way to represent molecular structures, making it compatible with various visualization tools such as the [VMD](https://www.ks.uiuc.edu/Research/vmd/) package.

 ```python